sorgerlab/indra/doc/getting_started.rst

     indranet_assembler = IndraNetAssembler(statements=stmts)
     indranet = indranet_assembler.make_model()

-The indranet object is an instance of a childclass of a Networkx graph, making all networkx graph methods available for the indranet object.
-Each edge in the graph represents one statement and has an edge dictionary with meta data about the statement.
+The indranet object is an instance of a childclass of a Networkx graph object, making all networkx graph methods available for the indranet object.
+Each edge in the has an edge dictionary with meta data from the statement.

 The indranet graph has methods to map it to other graph types.
 Here we export it to a signed graph: